Community Service Work-Study vs. Federal Work-Study

 Community Service Work-Study Benefits

-If you ask us, the CSWS program is a great opportunity: You’ll earn money while working in service positions in the local community during the academic year.
+Community Service Work Study (CSWS) program is a great opportunity: You’ll earn money while working in service positions in the local community during the academic year.
 You’ll gain so much by performing community service, including valuable, hands-on experience—experience that you cannot learn in a classroom.
 For many students, this is their first job, and it helps them explore their talents and define their career goals.